vimeo/psalm/docs/issues.md

 ### InternalProperty

-Emitted when attempting to access a property marked as internal from an unrelated namespace or class.
+Emitted when attempting to access a property marked as internal from an unrelated namespace or class, or attempting to access a property marked as psalm-internal to a different namespace.

 ```php
 namespace A {